Dominic Smith Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- Rays pitchers combined to allow 172 total home runs at a rate of 1.1 per game (15th in the league).
+- The Rays allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- Rasmussen will take the mound to start for the Rays, his first this season.
+- Fleming will take the mound to start for the Rays, his first this season.

-- The 27-year-old righty pitched in relief and threw 1 2/3 scoreless innings in his last appearance on Saturday, Oct.
-8 against the Cleveland Guardians.
+- The 26-year-old southpaw last appeared Wednesday, Oct.
+5 against the Boston Red Sox, when he started and went 4 2/3 innings.

 © 2023 Data Skrive.
 All rights reserved.